ellis/OnTopOfThings/couchdb/couchdb_notes.md

 - [x] Use ``curl -X GET http://127.0.0.1:5984/otot/_changes\?feed\=continuous\&since\=978\&style\=all_docs`` to get a list of recent patches
 - [x] the ID for a patch should be: itemId|utc|randomNumber
-- [ ] Parse the patch id and request a list of the item IDs from the appropriate view
+- [x] Parse the patch id and request a list of the item IDs from the appropriate view
-- [ ] Create a list function that generates bulk update JSON for creating documents with the itemIds.
+- [ ] client.js: generates bulk update pack for creating documents with the itemIds.
 (The view will need to include revision number if a document already exists)
+- [ ] _view/items: need to output the rev if present
 - [ ] Create a script to run all of the above
 - [ ] Create a program that subscribes to the changelog and updates the item documents when patches come in
 - [ ] Create views based on item documents